 Table 9 identifies how some applications could encourage the development of some of the measures included in the NDC.
 In general, most of the digital uses/application identified in this Chapter are not included explicitly in the NDC.
 For example, Demand Side Management, Storage, VPP are digital application can contribute to the integration to more variable renewable energy source, and therefore, to facilitate the decommission of coals plants (or accelerate) and integrate more renewable level at distributed level.
 In this case, probably these digital applications will not provide additional emissions reduction to the current projection in the NDC.
 Other uses and applications, not currently included in the NDC, also have been identified.
 For example, the teleworking (widely used in the Covid-19 health crisis of 2020) is not included in the NDC update, however, this measure could contribute to reducing emissions by reducing the amount of road and air transport.
 The use of information technologies to optimize the routes and logistics of transport companies, which could reduce time and energy consumption, is also not included in the NDC.
 Currently there are international experiences which make use of 3D printers to manufacture large-scale products in places near final use.
-The use of this technology allows the development of products in places that without this technology would be difficult to obtain.
+The use of this technology allows the development of products in a cost-efficient manner, reducing manufacturing times, product transfer and import times, and disposing of products in places that without this technology would be difficult to obtain.